sankarsubramaniankvs/blog/_posts/2020-06-17-Machine-Learning-2.markdown

 The shortcut to run a single line of code or selected lines is **ctrl+Enter**.

-Now press **F5** to run the file, the in the top right pane under where we set the working directory, you can see four options, *"Variable explorer, Help, Plots, Files"*, select the variable explorer option.
+Now press **F5** to run the file, then in the top right pane under where we set the working directory, you can see four options, *"Variable explorer, Help, Plots, Files"*, select the variable explorer option.

 ![]({{site.baseurl}}//assets/img/sp4.png)